Public Key Cryptography

 • PKCS_3 is an older format for modp groups; it should only be used for backwards compatibility.

-You can reload a serialized group using
+You can reload a serialized group from BER or PEM formats using

 Code Example: DL_Group